 Walker Sands may be worth comparing if your shortlist includes both demand generation agencies and more full-service B2B marketing agencies.
 The broader scope can be useful, but buyers should check whether they want integrated coverage or deeper specialization in one channel.

 Directive can fit B2B SaaS and software-related companies focused on measurable pipeline growth from paid and organic channels.
-Directive can help with paid search, paid social, SEO, landing pages, and conversion-oriented performance marketing.
+Directive can be worth evaluating for paid search, paid social, SEO, landing pages, and conversion-oriented performance marketing.

-Directive is often compared with other B2B digital marketing agencies because the focus appears more performance-driven than brand-led.
+Directive could be compared with other B2B digital marketing agencies.
+The focus appears more performance-driven than brand-led.
 That can suit teams with established offers, clear funnel stages, and a need to improve media efficiency or capture high-intent demand.

-Teams should look closely at channel mix before choosing Directive over a content-centered partner.
-If your growth plan depends on aggressive paid acquisition or performance testing, Directive may be a more direct comparison than a messaging or editorial specialist.
+Teams can look closely at channel mix before choosing Directive over a content-centered partner.
+If your growth plan depends on paid acquisition or performance testing, Directive may be a more direct comparison than a messaging or editorial specialist.

 Ironpaper can fit B2B companies that want marketing tied closely to sales outcomes and lead quality.
-Ironpaper can help with lead generation, website strategy, content, nurture paths, and sales enablement support.
+Ironpaper can be worth evaluating for lead generation, website strategy, content, nurture paths, and sales enablement support.

-Ironpaper appears especially relevant for businesses with complex sales cycles where marketing and sales alignment matters as much as traffic growth.
-That can make the agency a practical option for teams that care about lead qualification, messaging consistency, and funnel handoff.
+Ironpaper appears relevant for businesses with complex sales cycles where marketing and sales alignment can matter as much as traffic growth.
+That can make the agency one option for teams that care about lead qualification, messaging consistency, and funnel handoff.

 New North can fit small to midsize B2B companies that need a practical outsourced marketing partner.
-New North can help with content, websites, SEO, digital campaigns, and steady execution for teams without a large internal department.
+New North can be worth evaluating for content, websites, SEO, digital campaigns, and steady execution for teams without a large internal department.

 New North may be worth considering if you want a more accessible generalist B2B partner.
-Buyers should still check whether they need a content engine, a brand repositioning partner, or a performance media specialist, since those needs can point elsewhere.
+Buyers should still check whether they need a content system, a brand repositioning partner, or a performance media specialist, since those needs can point to different agency models.

-Velocity Partners can fit B2B companies that care deeply about positioning, messaging, and brand voice.
-Velocity Partners can help with strategic messaging, campaign concepts, content programs, and brand narratives that need sharper differentiation.
+Velocity Partners can fit B2B companies that care about positioning, messaging, and brand voice.
+Velocity Partners can be worth evaluating for strategic messaging, campaign concepts, content programs, and brand narratives that need sharper differentiation.

-Velocity Partners appears especially relevant when a company’s problem is not just channel execution but market clarity.
-If the message is weak, the website is vague, or the category story is muddled, a strategy-led creative agency can be more useful than a pure execution shop.
+Velocity Partners appears relevant when a company’s problem is not just channel execution but market clarity.
+If the message is weak, the website is vague, or the category story is unclear, a strategy-led creative agency can be more useful than a pure execution shop.

-For buyers comparing B2B marketing agencies, Velocity Partners offers a different angle from media-driven firms.
-The likely tradeoff is that teams needing heavy production across many channels may want to test scope carefully.
+For buyers comparing B2B marketing agencies, Velocity Partners can offer a different angle from media-driven firms.
+Teams needing heavy production across many channels may want to check scope carefully.

-Refine Labs can fit B2B companies focused on modern demand generation, paid social, and buyer education before hand-raise.
-Refine Labs can help with media strategy, creative testing, demand-oriented messaging, and measurement approaches tied to pipeline thinking.
+Refine Labs can fit B2B companies focused on demand generation, paid social, and buyer education before hand-raise.
+Refine Labs can be worth evaluating for media strategy, creative testing, demand-oriented messaging, and measurement approaches tied to pipeline thinking.

 The firm appears associated with a demand generation model that differs from traditional lead capture-heavy programs.
 That can suit teams trying to influence buying committees earlier, especially in software and other digitally mature B2B categories.